 Malai Paneer; a delicious appetizer made in the Air Fryer that is easy to make and tastes just like the one made on a grill.

-Made using Gopi Paneer and a handful of other ingredients, this recipe is a MUST-HAVE!
+Made using chunks of paneer and vegetables with a handful of other ingredients, this recipe is a star for any party or brunch!

 This is a sponsored post on behalf of Karoun Cheese.
 All opinions are my own.